dos-group/leaf/README.md

 It enables then modeling of complex application graphs in distributed, heterogeneous, and resource-constrained infrastructures.
 A special emphasis was put on the modeling of energy consumption (and soon carbon emissions).

+Please visit the official [documentation](https://leaf.readthedocs.io) for more information and examples on this project.

 <p align="center">
   <img src="/docs/_static/infrastructure.png">
 </p>

 This Python implementation was ported from the [original Java protoype](https://www.github.com/birnbaum/leaf).
 All future development will take place in this repository.

-## Documentation

-Please visit the official [documentation](https://leaf.readthedocs.io) for more information and examples on this project.

 ## Installation